MarlinFirmware/Marlin/Marlin/Firmwares/README.md

   - By menu: "Configuration/AdvancedSettings/InitializeEEPROM"
   - By terminal: M502, then M501 and M500.

-  Now ready to start a calibration.
+  Now YOU are ready to start a calibration.

 ## 2.1.
 Delta Calibration
   **Perform a Delta Calibration:**